-- promote all that will advance the Republic, and oppose all that may harm it; - D protect and promote the rights of all South Africans; - □ discharge my duties with all my strength and talents to the best of my knowledge and ability and true to the dictates of my conscience; - $\Box$ do justice to all; and - devote myself to the well-being of the Republic and all of its people
+- promote all that will advance the Republic, and oppose all that may harm it; - · protect and promote the rights of all South Africans; - discharge my duties with all my strength and talents to the best of my knowledge and ability and true to the dictates of my conscience; - do justice to all; and - devote myself to the well-being of the Republic and all of its people.
+(In the case of an oath: So help me God.)

-2 Oath or solemn affirmation of Deputy President
+Oath or solemn affirmation of Deputy President